 Chapel attendance is a required part of the educational experience at Dallas Baptist University.
-Chapel programs are presented on Monday and Wednesday at 10:00 a.m. for all students and Friday at 10:00 a.m. for freshmen who have not completed two semesters in chapel at DBU.
-Each non-exempt student must enroll in the Chapel course each fall and spring semester.
+Chapel programs are presented on Monday and Wednesday at 10:00 a.m. for all students and Friday at 10:00 a.m. for first year students who have not completed 30 hours or two long semesters (Fall/Spring) of University course credit at DBU or in transfer [not counting dual credit, CLEP, or AP credit].
+Each non-exempt student must enroll in the chapel course each fall and spring semester.
 The only students exempt from Chapel are: